 Otorhinolaryngology - Head and Neck Surgery at Singapore General Hospital (SGH), a member of the

 Some studies have shown that nasal rinsing does help ease sinusitis symptoms, and improvements in scan results have also been documented.
 The improvement in symptoms is modest in some cases, and in most studies, the patients feel better after using the rinse.

 Proper care and cleaning of the irrigation bottles is essential as there is a risk of infection from contaminated bottles or solutions.
-Doctor noted that in the United States, people reportedly have died from amoebic contamination of the nasal rinse when contaminated tap water was used.
-Although the risk of such contamination is low in our local setting, it is still advisable to use distilled or cooled boiled water.
+Hence, it is advisable to use distilled or cooled boiled water.

-The practice is generally safe although users might feel some common side effects such as a burning sensation in the nose, nasal discomfort, and tearing.
-Nasal flushing is performed on post-surgery patients as often as three times a day at SGH, said doctors, but once or twice is sufficient for other people.
+The practice of nasal rinsing is generally safe although users might feel some common side effects such as a burning sensation in the nose, nasal discomfort, and tearing.
+At SGH, nasal rinsing can be performed on post-surgery patients as often as three times a day, said doctors, but once or twice is sufficient for other people.

 Check out other articles on ear, nose and throat conditions:

 Allergic Rhinitis: Types, Symptoms and Treatments

 Snoring and Sleep Apnea: What is the Link